-There is a large grassy plaza area and an Incan throne or altar at the top of the small hill, but it is the three walls that really impress.
+There is a large grassy plaza area and an Incan throne or altar at the top of the small hill, but the three walls really impress.
 They are made of huge, irregular-shaped rocks that are all perfectly fitted together.

 The Incas’ masonry skills are truly awe-inspiring – the walls have no mortar holding them together, but hundreds of years later, there are still no gaps at all in the seams.
 The stones are massive – some of the largest of the entire Incan empire.

 Unfortunately, the Spanish used many of the stones in the Sacsayhuaman fortress to make colonial Cusco, but what remains still gives a real sense of the skills of the Incas.

 On a clear day, you can also enjoy spectacular views of Cusco nestled in the valley below (dress warmly – the wind gets cold up there).
 To return to Cusco, you can take the path and walk down the (steep) hill directly to the Plaza de Armas in the center of Cusco.

 6. Eating Like a local at Central Market of San Pedro

 One of the best things to do in Cusco is to taste the local food, and there is no better place to do it than in the Central Market of San Pedro.

 The Central Market of San Pedro is a food market where the locals do their everyday shopping.
 Apart from the classic food and drink stalls and other stalls with basic items for the house, there are a couple of eateries to eat for a few pesos.